-$4 pp/p night for refugio bed or sleeping in vehicle.
-Kitchen, toilet and cold shower available inside refugio.
+$4 pp/p night for sleeping in the park.
 Gate closes at 4:30pm but a security guard is present all night.
 13,000 feet/3,880metres.
 Bathrooms / near hiking and climbing.
 There are other camping areas at lower entrance into park.

 Why?
 By checking in after you’ve visited a place you let others know this place is still functional.
 You can also add or correct any information.

 We are on a bicycle.
 We have sleep on the front desk parking lot, next to the shelter, because by the places to sleep around the lake its forbidden to the bike and are not accessible by bike.
 They can not drop their velo inside safe to visit the lakes.
 We paid $4 per person per night (for no service).
 The guard left us access to the toilet.

 I don't recommend this place for travellers on bicycles (take a hostel and come by bus to visit the lakes, it will be easier).

 The refugio is now closed for public (tourists), only the night guard/staff uses it.
 So bye-bye equipped kitchen, shower and toilet.
 You can still sleep in your car at the parking lot, but be sure to ask the night guard to leave the bathroom in the visitor’s center open for you (it normally closes at 17.30), otherwise there will be no toilet available.
 We stayed 2nights, because it a great base for hiking.
 The first night, the guard was really nice and had no problem leaving the visitors center open for us, but on the second night, the other guard was drunk and sleeping by 7pm, while forgetting not to lock the toilets-we had to pound on the refugio s door for half an hour to wake him up.
 No Wi-Fi now.
 It’s still 4$ per person per night but I would say that the quality of service, described below, declined badly.